LOCATION

 Donavan Lake, Sept.
 04

-The new 8 inch well for Donavan Lake was completed on Wednesday, July 30, 2002.
+The 8 inch well for Donavan Lake was completed on Wednesday, July 30, 2002.
 We are now capable of pumping 800 gallons per minute (1,000,000 gallons per day) into Donavan or Sturdivant lakes.

 Joe and Judy Elliott of Brent enjoying pier fishing